-Draft copies of the 2022 Proposed One-Year Action Plan Activities were made available for the 30-day public comment period September 17, 2021 to October 18, 2021.
-The public notice was published in the Sacramento Bee (paper of General Circulation) and was also posted in the Sacramento Observer, Russian Observer, and Hai Van News between September 8, 2021.
+Draft copies of the 2023 Proposed One-Year Action Plan Activities were made available for the 30-day public comment period September 4, 2022 to October 5, 2022.
+The public notice was published in the Sacramento Bee (paper of General Circulation) and was also posted in the Sacramento Observer, Russian American Media (translated into Russian), Latino Times (translated into Spanish), and Lang Vietnamese Weekly Magazine (translated into Vietnamese) between September 2, 2022.
 The draft Action Plan was also posted on SHRA web site's located at www.shra.org and a hard copy was made available upon request.
 Citizens could also send their public comments to SHRA's Development Department with contact information being provided in the public notice.